-This is for all the whiskey lovers out there, and for those who are willing to step out of their comfort zone and try it.
+This is for all whiskey lovers and those willing to step out of their comfort zone and try it.
 Would you like to plan a trip around the drink?
 You definitely can.
 Based on the destinations in this guest post, I’d highly recommend it.

 While there is a wide array of alcohol available today, whiskey is called the ‘water of life’ for a reason.
 The golden liquor is famous and cherished by people all around the globe.
 If you want to celebrate whiskey, there is no better way than to travel to its source and enjoy it there like the natives.
-You can set out and take a tour through the countries that are renowned producers of the finest whiskey to learn more about it.
-Read on to find out the best trips that you as whiskey lovers can take.
+You can take a tour through the countries that are renowned producers of the finest whiskey to learn more about it.
+Read on to find out the best trips that you, as whiskey lovers, can take.

 Whiskey came into existence when distilling techniques originated from the year 1100 to 1300 by monks in Scotland.
 While only monks could manufacture distilled spirits until the 1500s, whiskey became instantly popular and has been a favorite drink since then.

 Here are some trips that every whiskey lover must experience at least once in their lifetime: